 So that is everything up until writing.
 I think I will stop here and maybe continue next time on the writing.
 What lessons did I learn about the actual writing?

 Excellent, let’s do that.
 But one immediate take-away for someone who wants to write a book, but for them it seems like a far-off dream at this point.
 They should be journaling now, right?

 Right.
 If a person doesn’t have the book on his agenda for tomorrow, but five years out because he is dreaming of something that is just utterly fascinated him, then yes.
-He should be thinking and that means writing now.
+They should be thinking, and that means writing now.
 So a journal is one possibility or some kind of idea notebook.

 In my early days as a pastor I kept two.
 I only made two of these and then I stopped, but they were really fruitful.
-I call them the sermon garden.
+I call them the “sermon garden.”
 I still have those.
-They have ring binders about 50–60 pages each where I just get idea after idea after idea that came to me in devotions and elsewhere.
-So, yes, a book comes into being not out of nowhere.
-It grows in the garden of thinking and ideas.
+They’re ring binders, about fifty to sixty pages each, where I just put idea after idea after idea that came to me in devotions and elsewhere.
+So, yes, a book comes into being not out of nowhere; it grows in the garden of thinking and ideas.